e-schuh/aml-project/PROBLEMSETTING.md

 ### Model Type

-Large Language Model: SwissBERT, a multilingual language model for Switzerland, its base model X-MOD and the SOTA model BERT.
+Large Language Model: SwissBERT, a multilingual language model for Switzerland based on the SOTA model BERT.

 ### Comparison of the results against a machine learning baseline

-We will compute the bias metrics for the SwissBERT and the BERT model, a SOTA LLM, without de-biasing modules.
-We expect SwissBERT and BERT to have similar scores, especially regarding the language modeling score, since our evaluation dataset StereoSet is not Switzerland-specific.
-The unaltered models are a baseline to compare the score of the adjusted SwissBERT model after adding a debiasing layer.
+We will compute the bias metrics for the SwissBERT, an adaption of the SOTA model BERT, without de-biasing modules.
+The unaltered model are a baseline to compare the score of the adjusted SwissBERT model after adding a debiasing layer.

 ### Statistical method or a “simple” machine learning model as a baseline

-The de-biasing approach as outlined in this proposal is based on the concept of reinforcement learning.
-However, this might not be the most efficient approach to de-bias a model.
-It might be sufficient to simply ask the model not to be biased by prepending the input sentence with a task description (zero-shot self-debiasing via reprompting).
-Indeed, [Gallegos et al. (2024)](https://arxiv.org/pdf/2402.01981v1.pdf) find significant bias reductions from reprompting.

-In our case, one could formulate the prompt as “This is a test.
-You can choose from a stereotypical and an anti-stereotypical option.
-We ask you to not be biased. _Input sentence_.” and add it in front of the input sentence.
-We use this simple de-biasing strategy of repromptimg as baseline for the task.
-We then evaluate the reprompted SwissBERT model and compare its performance to the de-biased SwissBERT model with the additional debiasing layer as described above.

 As a baseline for interpreting the $iCAT$ evaluation scores, there are two theoretical benchmarks. $iCAT$ assumes an idealized scenario where language models always choose the meaningful option (ideal model: $lms=100$).
 Another baseline is a random model, which randomly chooses between the options and is thus lowest in stereotypical bias ($ss = 50$), but worst in terms of language modeling ($lms = 50$).
 In addition to the theoretical baselines, we will evaluate the original, not yet de-biased SwissBERT model as well as the general BERT model to get a score.
 We then compare these baseline scores to the de-biased SwissBERT model with reinforcement learning and the model with an extended prompt.

 In summary, we compare the following models:
 - SwissBERT (original; no modifications)
-- BERT (original; no modifications)
 - SwissBERT with debiasing layer (using RL)
-- SwissBERT with Reprompt
 - Ideal LM ($lms = 100$ and $ss = 50$)
 - Random LM ($lms = 50$ and $ss = 50$)